hardisj/erinsaudiocorner/content/english/loudspeakers/Kef_R5.md

 ## Parting / Random Thoughts

 As stated in the Foreword, this written review is purposely a cliff's notes version.
 For more details about the performance (objectively and subjectively) please watch the YouTube video.
+I'm on a severe time crunch and just don't have the time to give the rundown right now.
 <br>
 <br>
 <br>